 The 2017 Adopted Budget for Special Surcharges and Taxes is \$29.6 million, an increase of 1.3% from the 2016 Projection primarily due to growth in Entertainment Tax Revenue.
 The Nassau Veteran's Memorial Coliseum is projected to re-open in the second quarter of 2017, thus enabling the County to collect Entertainment Tax from events again.
 The County also anticipates collecting more Entertainment Tax Revenue from the New York Community Bank Theatre at Westbury (Westbury Music Fair) and from Motor Vehicle Registrations.

-Nassau County Office of Management and Budget 114 OPERATING DEPARTMENTS AND AGENCIES
+OPERATING DEPARTMENTS AND AGENCIES